eonapsy/impulse-2/README.md

 impulse: Reborn is a new maintained version of impulse, aiming to upgrade impulse for a better, more modern experience.
 New features such as customizable fonts are being implemented, as well as a built-in logs system which will start soon.

+### Credits
+vingard - The original framework, including plugins. urnotnick/Landis Games - Contributing to the code and making IAC 2.0 Alex Grist - The MySQL wrapper
+Dominic Letz - The YAML module wyozi - The 3D2D IMGUI module avxsb - Contributing to the code

 ## Security
 Security is the backbone of impulse.
 Networking and client data handling has been carefully crafted to keep troublemakers at bay.
 ----